Main Executive and Legislative Bodies

 The Parliamentary Ombudsman

-Linked to the Icelandic Parliament is the post of parliament’s Ombudsman whose role is to monitor the administration of the state as well as the local authorities and safeguard the rights of the citizens vis-à-vis the authorities.
+The role of the Althingi Ombudsman is to monitor the administration of the state as well as the local authorities and safeguard the rights of the citizens vis-à-vis the authorities.
 The Ombudsman shall take pains to ensure that the principle of equality is observed and that administration is in other respects conducted in conformity with the law and good administrative practice.
-Citizens who feel they have been unjustly treated by the administrative bodies may contact the Ombudsman to seek reparation for the injustice they feel they have suffered.
+Anyone who feels unfairly treated by the authorities may lodge a complaint whit the Althingi Ombudsman.

 The Ombudsman for Children

-Under the auspices of the Prime Minister’s Office is the post of Ombudsman for Children.
-This is an independent body, established in January 1995.
+The Ombudsman for Children is an independent body, established in January 1995.
 The role of the Ombudsman for Children is to further the wellbeing of children and to look after their interests, rights and needs vis-à-vis the public.
-The Ombudsman for Children is expected to be a protector of all children up to the age of 18.
+The Ombudsman for Children is expected to be a protector of all children under the age of 18.